 Our first team challenge was getting on stage and introducing their team in the most memorable way possible.
 Here are some photos of the teams getting on stage and giving their best group presentation for the "judges" (who were non-participating members of the company).

-We went on to 3 more challenges, then finally, the highlight of the event, building the teddy-bear.
-Each team stuffed their bear, put his superhero-uniform on, and wrote a short note to the child who would receive the bear with words of encouragement and support.
+Then finally came the highlight of the event, creating the teddy-bear.
+Each team stuffed their bear, put his superhero costume on, and wrote a short note to the child who would receive the bear with words of encouragement and support.